Sizdah Be-dar: Etymology

 According to some Iranians’ belief the number thirteen is ominous.
 Sizdah Bedar, therefore, means "getting rid of the ominous of the day thirteen".
 Going on a picnic in the heart of nature and natural places is one way to do so.
 According to the Dehkhoda Dictionary, "dar" means "valley and plain" and "be" means "towards".
 Thus "Sizdah Bedar" means "towards the valley on the thirteenth day".

 Observances

 Sizdah Be-dar is celebrated on the thirteenth day of Nowruz, the Iranian New Year.
 It is celebrated by going outside to be in nature and spend the day outdoors.

 Releasing sprouted greens back into nature

 A custom performed at the end of the picnic is to throw the sprouted greens (سبزه – Sabze) that were part of the traditional Haft-Seen Nowruz display into moving water.
-Touching someone else's greens on this day or bringing the plants back home is considered bad luck.

 Knotting the greens

 Knotting the stems of the greens (سبزه گره زدن – sabzeh gereh zadan) before tossing them into the water is a customary ritual for young single people, especially for young women.
 This indicates a wish to find a partner or a husband.